J535D165/recordlinkage/docs/performance.rst

 String comparison
 -----------------

 Comparing strings is expensive.
-The ``recordlinkage`` package uses ``jellyfish`` for string comparison.
+The Python Record Linkage Toolkit uses ``jellyfish`` for string comparison.
 The package has two implementations, a C and a Python implementation.
 Ensure yourself of having the C-version installed.
 There is a large difference in performance between the string comparison methods.
 The Jaro and Jaro-Winkler methods are faster than the Levenshtein distance and much faster than the Damerau-Levenshtein distance.

 Do you know more tricks?
 Let us know!